Retiree Living The RV Dream, Fights A Nightmare $12,387 Lab Fee

 "If the patient wants, they can request an independent review, so the bill would go to an independent organization that could see if it was medically necessary," Toal says.

 That wasn't needed in this case because Rogge's bill was waived.
-And after being contacted by KHN, Melissa Suggs, a spokesperson with Carlsbad Medical Center, says the facility is revising their lab charges.
+And after being contacted by KHN, Melissa Suggs, a spokesperson with Carlsbad Medical Center, says the facility is revising its lab charges.

 "Pricing for these services will be lower in the future," Suggs said in a statement.